Shabran District

 Shabran District (Şabran rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the north-east of the country and belongs to the Guba-Khachmaz Economic Region.
+It is located in the northeast of the country, in the Guba-Khachmaz Economic Region.
 The district borders the districts of Khachmaz, Quba, Khizi and Siyazan.
 Its capital and largest city is Shabran.
 As of 2020, the district had a population of 59,900.

 History

 The district was formed as Davachi District on August 8, 1930.
 It was abolished and included into Absheron District in 1963, however, two years later, the district was re-established.
 In 1992, the new Siazan District was formed south of modern Shabran District by the order of the National Assembly of Azerbaijan, which included part of Davachi District's territory.
 In 2010, the district was renamed Shabran District.

 Geography

 The greater part of the district is mountainous.
 The Caspian Sea is located 12 km from Shabran city.
 The district borders upon Quba, Khachmaz, Shamakhi and Siazan Districts.
 Forests occupy 27000 ha in mountainous territories and plains near the Caspian Sea and they are of great importance with their climatic and natural resources for the district.
 The Shabran and Davachi Rivers flow through the district's territory, and the Valvalachay and Gilgilchay Rivers flow in northern and southern borders directly to the Caspian Sea.
 Samur-Davachi lowland has an altitude of −28 m below the world ocean level.

 Shabran District is located in the north-eastern part of the Greater Caucasus.
 There are also mud volcanoes in the area.
 Breeds of the Cretaceous, Paleogene and Neogene periods spread in mountainous parts, but breeds of Anthropogenic period spread in low-lying parts.
 The territory is rich of oil, gas, gravel, sand, clay and other natural resources.
 Medicinal mineral waters, “Galaalty” sanatorium, high-temperature Khaltan springs are broadly used by the population.

 The climate in low-lands and low-mountainous parts is warm and subtropical, but in mountainous is mild cold.
 Summer of the district is dry and the amount of annual precipitation is not more than 300–600 mm.
 Brown mountainous-forest, mountainous-chestnut, light-chestnut soils spread in mountainous, but alkaline, grey, brown and other soils spread in low-lying parts.
 There are sandstones on the seashore.
 Vegetation cover consists of bush tangles, rare forest meadows, semi-deserts covered with glades or semi-deserts covered both with glades and saline.
 The district is rich for its fauna and birds of various species.